cloudfoundry-incubator/fissile/docs/validator-description.md

  1. The role manifest must not contain any constants in the global section
  1. All of the scripts must be used
  1. Check clustering
- 1. The run.env references of docker roles must use only declared parameters
+ 1. The run.env references of docker instance groups must use only declared parameters
- 1. No non-docker role may declare 'run.env'
+ 1. No non-docker instance group may declare 'run.env'

 ### All dark opinions must be configured as templates